2 min read

 Why is Google doing this?

-AMP caused a large backlash from the internet community as being contrary to the idea of an open web, Google was inserting themselves between the user and a website, and introduced a number of headaches for Webmasters.
-The official line is that with the new Web Vitals as ranking signals Google didn’t want to overburden webmasters.
-However the control that Google was exerting over websites with AMP, and the recent Antitrust cases putting pressure on Google, they may just have decided it was prudent to drop it.
+AMP caused a large backlash from the internet community because many saw it as contrary to the idea of an open web.
+Google was inserting itself between the user and a website, and AMP introduced a number of headaches for webmasters.
+The official line is that with the new Web Vitals as ranking signals, Google didn’t want to overburden webmasters.
+However, given the control Google was exerting over websites with AMP, and the recent antitrust cases putting pressure on Google, it may simply have decided it was prudent to drop it.

 What do I do now?

-If you are currently using AMP then you can keep on using it.
-If you aren't, then you can concentrate on optimising your own website to create a great loading experience without using the Google mandated way, and not be penalised.
-That's a good thing!
+If you are currently using AMP, you can keep using it.
+If you aren't, you can concentrate on optimising your own website to create a good loading experience without using the Google-mandated way, and without being penalised.
+That's a good thing.

 Conclusion

-The imminent arrival of the 'Page Experience Update' means its more important than ever to acquaint yourself with the Web Vitals and to also check how Google views your site performance in the Chrome UX Report.
-And remember, Peakhour.io can make your website faster, secure, and reliable in under 5 minutes.
+The imminent arrival of the 'Page Experience Update' means it's worth getting familiar with the Web Vitals and checking how Google views your site performance in the Chrome UX Report.
+And remember, Peakhour.io can make your website faster, more secure, and more reliable in under 5 minutes.